Why Do I Feel Like A Burden?

 How To Not Feel Like a Burden: Get Support From Others.

 If you’re feeling like a burden, chances are you’re probably feeling alone.
 Talking to someone else who knows you well can really help.
 A friend, relative, counselor, therapist, coach, or pastor can provide understanding and compassion.
+For those dealing with chronic conditions, exploring effective therapies for chronic sufferers can be beneficial.

 Find A Way To Take Care Of Yourself

 We usually feel guilty for needing help.
 So we try to ignore our needs.
 That doesn’t work very well.
 Instead, find a healthy balance between taking care of yourself and helping others.
+One way to enhance your well-being is to learn about the mental health boost you need.

 Change Your Perspective

 But I feel like a burden to everyone!
 Instead of thinking of yourself as a burden, consider yourself as someone who helps others.
 Think about how you could be helpful to others right now.
+Sometimes, understanding why therapy doesn’t work for everyone can shift your perspective on seeking help.

 Focus On The Positive